Updated: June 21, 2021

 What is the ECS?

 The endocannabinoid system, or ECS for short, is a network of receptors overlaying the nervous system.
 These receptors are found all throughout the body and its organs.
 Scientists discovered that these receptors react positively to compounds made by the body that they called “endocannabinoids.”
 The reaction of these receptors to the endocannabinoids may help bring the body into balance.
-The compounds found in the cannabis plant like CBD and THC mimic endocannabinoids we already produce, which is why CBD from hemp is now at the forefront of wellness research.
+The compounds found in the cannabis plant like CBD and THC mimic endocannabinoids we already produce, which is why CBD from hemp flower is now at the forefront of wellness research.

-The passage of the 2018 Farm Bill made it legal for farmers to grow industrial hemp with no more than 0.3 percent THC nationwide.2 This also opened the door for companies to manufacture and sell hemp-based products, such as full spectrum CBD tinctures, CBD oil, and more.
+The passage of the 2018 Farm Bill made it legal for farmers to grow industrial hemp with no more than 0.3 percent THC nationwide.2 This also opened the door for companies to manufacture and sell hemp-based products, such as full spectrum CBD tincture, CBD oil, and more.

 What is CBD Oil?

 To manufacture full spectrum CBD oil from the hemp plant, cannabinoid compounds, terpenes, and other valuable properties are first extracted from the plant material.3 Most companies use clean methods of extraction by using the CO2 extraction method4 or with gentle solvents like sugarcane ethanol.5 The extract is then mixed with a carrier oil6 and is bottled for sale.
 Pure CBD oil is rich in cannabinoids, fatty acids, and other essential nutrients from the plant.

 CBD oil is extremely versatile and has numerous applications.
 It can be taken sublingually as an oil or ingested as capsules.
 It can also be added to topicals and edibles.
 The flexibility in working with CBD oil makes it more common in the health market, especially because you cannot overdose on CBD.